February 13 – May 1, 2022.

 No class Easter Sunday, April 17.

-Tuition: $7,500 – Payment is due at time of acceptance.
-Typodont and text included.
+Tuition: $7,500* Typodont and text included.
 Tuition does NOT include required loupe.

 1. Dentist completes & signs.

 Note: Once you sign, you will receive an email with a link to the completed PDF, you can forward both of the above to the applicant to attach to their application.
 No faxes, scanning or printing is needed.
 By following these steps, the student will be able to submit all the requirements in one step below.

-Applicants are reviewed and accepted on a first come, first serve basis OF FULLY COMPLETED APPLICATIONS AND MEET ALL REQUIREMENTS.
-Payment must be made upon acceptance.
+*Applicants are reviewed and accepted on a first come, first serve basis OF FULLY COMPLETED APPLICATIONS THAT MEET ALL REQUIREMENTS.
+Payment information must be provided upon acceptance.
+Checks and credit card payments will be processed after January 1, 2022.
 Maximum enrollment 10.

 What is an EFDA (Expanded Function Dental Auxiliary)?